Lice are tiny, wingless insects that feed on human blood. Lice spread from person to person through close contact and by sharing belongings.

 - Who do I need to inform about my condition?

-- What other measures do I need to take to avoid re-infesting myself or others?
+- What other actions do I need to take to avoid getting lice again or giving it to others?

 - Are there any brochures or other printed material that I can take home with me?
 What websites do you recommend?